Radio Blue Mountains 89.1: Programming

-The station's diverse programming is designed to suit the needs of the Blue Mountains community, ranging from programs for the disabled to others featuring local bands, interviews with people of interest to Blue Mountains residents and occasional live outside broadcasts are also a feature of its programming.
+The station's diverse programming is designed to suit the needs of the Blue Mountains community, ranging from programs for people with disabilities, to others featuring local bands, interviews with people of interest to Blue Mountains residents and occasional live outside broadcasts are also a feature of its programming.
 The station's programs involve a wide range of music styles including jazz, country, rock, dance, blues and classical as well as coverage of local issues and events.

 Community Involvement

 Radio Blue Mountains 89.1 works closely with the all sections of the Blue Mountains community.
 Its close relationship with the Blue Mountains City Council has led to efforts to establish the station as an emergency communicator in times of bushfires and other catastrophes.
-The station encourages local musicians and runs the annual Battle of the Bands and highlights social and cultural activity in the Upper Blue Mountains through on-air interviews along with its daily promotion of community events through its Community Notice Board segments.
+The station encourages local musicians and highlights social and cultural activity in the Upper Blue Mountains through on-air interviews along with its daily promotion of community events through its Community Notice Board segments.